 Dehydration can cause constipation or bladder irritation.
 To prevent dehydration:

-- Drink up to two litres (six to eight glasses) of fluid each day, unless advised otherwise by your doctor.
+- Drink up to two litres (six to eight glasses) of fluid (preferably water) each day, unless advised otherwise by your doctor.

 - Drink more fluids in hot weather or after heavy exercise.